Taranabant

 Both modes of action appear to induce significant weight loss, suggesting that the endocannabinoid system is a worthwhile therapeutic target for obesity.

 Efficacy and safety in long-term use is an important feature of any anti-obesity drug, including those targeting the endocannabinoid system.
-Indeed, concerns about the safety of rimonabant, especially in relation to psychiatric side effects, have delayed the drug's approval in the US.
+Indeed, concerns about the safety of rimonabant, especially in relation to psychiatric side effects, had delayed the drug’s approval in the US.

 The market for weight-reducing drugs has had a somewhat chequered history, characterised by major product withdrawals.
 Although the statistics suggest a market with enormous opportunity, pharmaceutical companies have so far been unable to capitalise on the need for anti-obesity agents.